Blog

 • Scratching your scalp can make you susceptible to infections.
 Certain bacterial and fungal infections can cause your hair to shed.

 • Dandruff might get worse after using certain hair loss treatments.
-Minoxidil, in particular, might dry out your scalp, causing your itchiness and flaking.
+Minoxidil, in particular, might dry out your scalp, causing itchiness and flaking.

 • If you have dandruff, relief is possible.
 Quality dandruff treatments can help keep your scalp and follicles nice and healthy.